huriyilmaz/visualstudio-docs.tr-tr/docs/extensibility/getting-project-properties.md

 ### <a name="to-display-project-properties-in-a-tool-window"></a>Proje özelliklerini bir araç penceresinde görüntüleme

-1. ProjectPropertiesToolWindowCommand.cs dosyasında, aşağıdaki using yönergelerini ekleyin.
+1. ProjectPropertiesToolWindowCommand. cs dosyasında, aşağıdaki using yönergelerini ekleyin.

     ```csharp
     using EnvDTE;